 A native of Bloomington, Illinois, Tate was a star athlete in both football and baseball at Bloomington High School.
 In the summers he played baseball for several town teams including the Bloomington Colored Giants.
 With Tate in the outfield, the Colored Giants won the Bloomington city championship in 1922.

 The other players on Gilkerson's initial squad for 1929 included future hall-of-famer Cristóbal Torriente, Hurley McNair, ?
 Clark, George Giles, Rogelio Crespo, "Red" Haley, Charley Akers, Frank Cárdenas and "Pops" Coleman.
-Additional pitchers on the team included Owen Smaulding, Joe Johnson, and "Black" Wax.
+Additional pitchers on the team included Owen Smaulding, "Black" Wax and Joe Lillard (aka Joe Johnson).

 In August the Sioux City Journal reported that the Union Giants had "returned recently from Canada where they swept all opposition aside to win five tournaments, each having a first money prize of $500."
 One of the teams that the Union Giants faced in Canada was Felsch's All-Stars, a team based in Virden, Manitoba that included former White Sox players "Happy" Felsch and Swede Risberg.
 Banned from Major League Baseball for their roles in the Black Sox Scandal of 1919, both men had been playing semipro ball in the Upper Midwest and Canada for years.
 The Union Giants defeated Felsch's team three out of five games.